Fsn9/Perceptron_2D/README.md

 # Perceptron_2D
-an implementation of a two-dimensional single-layer perceptron as a binary classifier which predict some known gates like AND, OR and NAND
+An implementation of a two-dimensional single-layer perceptron as a binary classifier which predicts some known gates like i.e., AND, OR and NAND

 > **python main.py**